 Repeat for additional non-working days.
 See the result below

-To create a recurring non-working day for a calendar:
+To Create a Recurring Non-working Day for a Calendar:

-Click on: Project Change Working Time
+Click Project Change Working Time

-Check to make sure that the calendar you wish to change is showing in the “For Calendar” field
+Check to make sure that the calendar you wish to change is showing in the For calendar field

-Click on the tab near the bottom of the form called “Exceptions”
+Click Exceptions the tab near the bottom of the dialogue box

-In this example we will set January 1 (New Year’s Day) to be non-working day.
-Move the slider on the right side of the calendar down until you see the January 2013 calendar.
+In this example, we will set January 1 (New Year’s Day) as a recurring non-working day.
+Move the slider on the right side of the calendar down until January 2013 is displayed on the calendar

-Click on January 1, 2013
+Click January 1, 2013

-Click in the name field and enter “New Year’s Day" for the non-working day
+Click in the first open line in the Name field and enter New Year’s Day for the non-working day

 Click Enter

-Click back on the words “New Year’s Day” and then click on the Details button on the right side of the form.
+Click back on the words New Year’s Day and then click on the Details button to the right of the form

+Click Yearly

-Click on the yearly option
+Click on January 1

-Enter the data or the values for the recurrence

-Set the date range of occurrence
+Enter the start date

+Enter a recurrance value or an End by date

-Click OK
+Click OK to close box

+Check for the recurrance values in the Exceptions line for New Year’s Day.

-How to Set Calendar Options
+Setting Calendar Options

 The Calendar options work hand in hand with the project calendar to determine how tasks will be scheduled.
-It is imperative that the calendar options match the project calendar to create a consistency in the scheduling of tasks.
+It is imperative that the calendar options match the project calendar to create a consistency in the scheduling values for tasks and assignment values.

 To access the Calendar options:

-Click on File Options Schedule
+Click File Options Schedule

 What the options mean:

-Calendar options for this project: option to select whether your options choices for Calendar will be held within an individual project or if they will be applied to all new projects run on this system.
+Calendar options for this project: option to select whether your option choices for the calendar will be held within an individual project or if they will be applied to all new projects.

-Week starts on: This choice will affect what is assigned and viewed as the first day of the week.
-You will see the choice reflected on the Gantt chart, Resource Usage, Task Usage and other calendar views.
+Week starts on: this choice will affect what is assigned and viewed as the first day of the week.
+The day chosen will be reflected on the Gantt Chart, Resource Usage, Task Usage and other calendar views.

-Fiscal Year starts in: Select which month should be the start of your fiscal year if you are using this option.
+Fiscal Year starts in: if using this option, select which month will be the start of the fiscal year.

 Default start and end times: these values should match the time values on the project calendar.
+Assigning the project calendar will be discussed in the next lesson.
 The times stated here will be used to schedule tasks when time is not specified for a task.
-It will also be used to schedule tasks that are not using relationships.
+It will also be used to schedule tasks that do not use relationships.
 For example: if recurring tasks are created, the tasks will always be scheduled at the start time represented in this option.

 Hours per day: when 1 day of work is scheduled, how many hours should 1 day consist of?